 Students who complete the Graduate Certificate (Chemistry specialisation) will develop the capacity to view the world from a molecular perspective and will have the ability to solve complex problems that span the breadth of chemistry and other sciences.
 Pathways for Graduate Certificate (Chemistry specialisation) students will include careers in research (through further study including MSc and PhD programs in chemistry and allied areas), teaching, government and professional positions.

 Intended learning outcomes

-- Apply critical and analytical skills and methods to the identification and resolution of problems;
+- Apply critical and analytical skills and methods to the identification and resolution of chemical problems;

-- Act as informed and critically discriminating participants within the community of scholars, as citizens and in the work force;
+- Act and communicate as informed and critically discriminating participants within the community of chemistry scholars, as citizens and in the work force;

-- Be proficient in the use of appropriate modern technologies, such as the computer and other information technology systems, for the acquisition, processing and interpretation of data.
+- Demonstrate proficiency in the use of appropriate instrumentation and technologies for the acquisition, processing, interpretation and modelling of data;

 - Demonstrate expertise in the experimental investigation and solution of qualitative and quantitative problems in the chemical sciences, both individually and in teams.